theonaunheim/surgeo/README.rst

     optional arguments:
     -h, --help            show this help message and exit --zcta_column ZCTA_COLUMN
-                            The input column to analyze as ZCTA/ZIP) --surname_column SURNAME_COLUMN
+                            The input column to analyze as ZCTA/ZIP --surname_column SURNAME_COLUMN
-                            The input column to analyze as surname") --first_name_column FIRST_NAME_COLUMN
+                            The input column to analyze as surname --first_name_column FIRST_NAME_COLUMN
-                            The input column to analyze as first name")
+                            The input column to analyze as first name

 As a Module
 ~~~~~~~~~~~

 Surgeo is best used as a module.
-Add Census Tract Input Examples.

 .. code-block:: python